mapbox/mapbox-studio-classic/docs/0000-01-01-common-questions.md

 How is Mapbox Studio related to Mapbox GL?
 ------------------------------------------

 Mapbox Studio is a predecessor to Mapbox GL in terms of rendering technology.
-Both platforms are powered by the same [mapnik vector tile](https://github.com/mapbox/mapnik-vector-tile) format, but Mapbox Studio renders maps using mapnik as its backend while Mapbox GL uses GPU-based rendering.
+Both platforms are powered by the same [Mapnik vector tile](https://github.com/mapbox/mapnik-vector-tile) format, but Mapbox Studio renders maps using Mapnik as its backend while Mapbox GL uses GPU-based rendering.

 The vector tiles created by Mapbox Studio in the _Source editor_ can be used directly with Mapbox GL.
 As Mapbox GL rendering matures expect Mapbox Studio to begin transitioning its rendering to leverage GL as well.